-Chose the option to Create a vSphere standard switch.
-We aren’t going to need a physical NIC – it’s just going to be virtual - so just make sure that, if you have more physical NICs in your ESXi host, none of them are selected, then click Next
+Choose the option to Create a vSphere standard switch.
+We aren't going to need a physical NIC – it is going to be virtual - so make sure that if there are more physical NICs in the ESXi host, none of them are selected, then click Next

 As with the LAN and WAN, give the new network a name.
 "DMZ" would be good.
 Click Next.

-Now your Networking diagram will look like this - just a vSwitch and a Virtual Machine Port group called “DMZ” with no physical NICs attached.
+Now the Networking diagram will look like this - just a vSwitch and a Virtual Machine Port group called "DMZ" with no physical NICs attached.

 The next step is to connect the pfSense to this new DMZ network.
-Right-click your pfSense virtual machine and select Edit Settings.
+Right-click the pfSense virtual machine and select Edit Settings.
 Click the Add button.

 Choose Ethernet adapter and click Next.

-As you did for LAN and WAN, choose the E1000 type of virtual network adapter.
+As was done for WAN and LAN, choose the E1000 type of virtual network adapter.
 Select DMZ from the drop-down list of available networks and choose Connect at power on.
 Click Next.

-Now your network diagram should look like the above.
+Now the network diagram should look like the above.

-Note that you can do all of this while the pfSense virtual machine is still running.
-To make pfSense aware of the changes, though, you will need to restart it and go through assigning the interfaces again.
+Note that all of this may be done while the pfSense virtual machine is still running.
+To make pfSense aware of the changes, though, it will need to be restarted and then the interface must be assigned.

-Now you can attach additional virtual machines to the DMZ network.
+Now additional virtual machines may be attached to the DMZ network.